-Mark Croatti is available to come to your school and talk about the Treaty of Paris Period and/or take your class on a hike of the Treaty of Paris Trail.
+We are available to come to your school and talk about the Treaty of Paris Period and/or take your class on a tour of the Treaty of Paris Trail.

 TEACHERS, it is up to you to choose a way to bring the First American Republic back to life for your students.
 How long will your students continue to believe that there has only been one constitution or that there were no presidents before George Washington?